rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/research-publications/papers/a-theory-of-how-columns-in-the-neocortex-enable-learning-the-structure-of-the-world.md

 hideImage: true
 image: ../images/sensorimotor.png
 link: https://doi.org/10.3389/fncir.2017.00081
-org: "Published in Frontiers in Neural Circuits Journal"
+org: "Published in Frontiers in Neural Circuits Journal (Peer-reviewed)"
 sort: c
 title: "A Theory of How Columns in the Neocortex Enable Learning the Structure of the World"
 type: post